wp-plugins/tag-groups/readme.txt

 == Other Notes ==

-Styling created by jQuery UI who also provided the Javascript that is used for the tabs to do their magic.
+Styling created by jQuery UI who also provided the JavaScript that is used for the tabs to do their magic.
 Find their license in the package.